TEACHERS' STANDARDS

 Empty space, drag to resize

-Sue has over 30 years’ experience in education, with the last 15 years as headteacher, in both independent and mainstream schools.
-She has a master’s in Educational Leadership and is studying part-time for an Education Doctorate (EdD) researching Supervision in Education.
+Sue has over thirty years experience in education with the last fifteen years as a headteacher in both independent and mainstream schools.
+She has a Master’s in Educational Leadership and is studying part-time for an Education Doctorate (EdD), researching Supervision in Education.
+Sue uses her wealth of experience to write for The Leaders Team at Twinkl.
+She is particularly passionate about helping leaders save time, remain informed and balance their workload by creating and developing a range of informative and useful resources.